ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-an-inline-widget.md

 To make this plugin extensible, the types of placeholders will be read from editor configuration.

-The first step is to define placeholder configuration in the editing plugin:
+The first step is to define the placeholder configuration in the editing plugin:

 ```js
 // ... imports